edwardasilva/edwardasilva/README.md

 ## About Me

 - 🔧 **Currently working on:** Completing my degree in Electrical Engineering and preparing for the FE Electrical exam.
+Also building a website check it out here: [eeprep.com](https://www.eeprep.com/)
 - 🌱 **Learning:** Diving into LaTeX, control systems, and renewable energy technologies.
 - 🤔 **Looking for help with:** Advanced LaTeX tools and efficient workflow tips for managing large projects.